Australia's first interest rate rise in 12 years shakes up election campaign

 "I sympathise with Australians as they face high cost-of-living pressures.
 I sympathise with Australians when they face higher repayments on their homes."

-Opinion polls this week showed Labor continues to hold a strong lead over the Coalition and is on track to win the election on May 21.
+Opinion polls this week show that Labor is continuing to hold a strong lead over the Coalition and on track to win the election on May 21.

 The Coalition is typically seen as stronger at managing the economy and prefers to campaign on economic issues, while Labor prefers to campaign on issues such as health, education and climate change.

-But the interest rate decision has ensured that the economy will be a central focus of the remaining days before the election, though this may not benefit the Coalition.
+But the interest rate decision has ensured that the economy will be a central focus in the remaining days before the election, though this may not benefit the Coalition.

-Melbourne home owner Alan Maassen told ABC News on Tuesday he had an A$700,000 (S$688,800) mortgage and was deeply concerned about the prospect of interest rates rising to 2 per cent or more.
+Melbourne home owner Alan Maassen yesterday told ABC News that he had an A$700,000 (S$688,800) mortgage and was deeply concerned about the prospect of interest rates rising to 2 per cent or more.

 "Is it just a matter of time before I can't afford to own my own home?" he asked.

-AMP chief economist Shane Oliver said Australia's inflation rate is lower than that in the United States, Europe, Canada and New Zealand but is "following the other countries higher".
+AMP chief economist Shane Oliver said Australia's inflation rate is lower than that in the US, Europe, Canada and New Zealand but is "following the other countries higher".

 "Waiting till after the election (to increase interest rates) would have left the RBA vulnerable to criticism that it was influenced politically, which could call into question its independence and further dent its credibility," he said in a statement.